BerriAI/litellm/docs/my-website/docs/routing.md

-# Azure API Load-Balancing
+# Manage Multiple Deployments

-Use this if you're trying to load-balance across multiple Azure/OpenAI deployments.
+Use this if you're trying to load-balance across multiple deployments (e.g. Azure/OpenAI).

 `Router` prevents failed requests, by picking the deployment which is below rate-limit and has the least amount of tokens used.